kabirdkng/docs/docs/source/ide/index.rst

 after selecting our token, we now can see our token address is showing under Manage Smart Contract.
 Now we are ready to manage our smart contract.

-Setting dex pair for our token
+Creating dex pair for our token
 -------------------------------

-first we shall set a dex pair to trade on the dex for that we are clicking on "Set Dex Pair" button.
+first we shall set a dex pair to trade on the dex, for that we are clicking on "Set Dex Pair" button.

 .. image:: path/to/idetest18.png
    :alt: set dex pair